plumvillage/newsletter/src/2024/en/articles/br-hai-thuong--i-have-arrived-i-am-home.md

 I was planning to reserve Friday evening to find the last few pieces of information for my article.
 I felt partly pressured, partly relaxed.
 I went to the online temple, “the Country of the Present Moment,” (langmai.org) to look for Thay’s calligraphy but none seemed satisfactory.
 There must be good ideas I could pick from the storage of Thay’s Dharma talks; but it was so vast, how was I to locate them?

-Wandering around, I coincidentally came across an article by Brother Minh Hy sharing about something Thay taught:
+Wandering around, I coincidentally came across an article by Br.
+Minh Hy sharing about something Thay taught:

 > “The first fruit of the Plum Village practice ‘I have arrived, I am home’ is a little different from the fruit of the traditional practice ‘Stream-enterer.’
 With ‘Stream-enterer’ one still has to continue going, whereas with ‘I have arrived, I am home’ one no longer needs to search for anything more.
 ‘No need to search further (Người chẳng tìm cầu chi nữa)’ – this is a very good phrase; we need to write it down.
 It would be a pity if we lose it.
 Whoever has realized this fruit of the practice, looking at them we would know right away; no need for them to say anything.”